The-Fonz/parametric-rc-parts/README.md

 ### Backups and FTP ###
 For making backups, it might be useful to use LVM ([mongodb instructions](http://docs.mongodb.org/manual/tutorial/back-up-databases-with-filesystem-snapshots/#lvm-backup-and-restore)) to make a snapshot and then download that using FTP.
 For FTP on Ubuntu, *vsftpd* can be used.

+## Behaviour Driven Development ##
+Fancy term, but it works great.
+If you first specify behaviour and then implement it, it's much easier to see what you've done and to fix stuff.
+I use *Jasmine* for this.
+The tests can be found in the folder `/spec`.
+I use dummy data objects to test the database.
+Frontend testing can be done with *Casper*, but I think that just browser-testing the front-end will work just fine.
+For the backend however, it's damn handy.